Traditional Armenian food – 45 Armenian dishes you must try now

 The name Khash comes from the Armenian Khashel which means to boil.
 The soup is served with dried lavash crumbled into it and is often served for breakfast.
 It is served along with condiments like radish, garlic, lemon, cinnamon and vinegar.

 Often served as an appetizer or in an Armenian meze platter byoreks are heavenly hand pies of beautifully crisp and flaky phyllo dough stuffed with cheese, herbs and spinach.
 The filling is bound with eggs and then wrapped in the delicate phyllo pastry.

-Boreks, bureks or borags, beregs, boregs, boeregs, are found throughout the ancient Ottoman empire countries including Albania, Bulgaria, Turkey, Greece, and Serbia.
+Boreks, bureks or borags, beregs, boregs, and boeregs, are found throughout the ancient Ottoman empire countries including Albania, Bulgaria, Turkey, Greece, and Serbia.

 Chechil – Armenian Cheese